-We use Facebook to communicate last minute sports cancellations, items of interest and for photos.
-You don’t have to have a Facebook account to access the page.We encourage you to Like the page.
+We use Facebook for photos.
+Be sure to ‘like’ the page to receive notice of new entries.
+You don’t have to have a Facebook account to view the page.

 Year 5 – 8 girls can access Mrs Sanderson through the “Suggestions/Concerns Box” in the foyer for a variety of health issues.
 This is a confidential referral system.
 They must include their name.

 Homework is an opportunity to reinforce the learning that has happened at school and for you to share in it.
 It should be an enjoyable sharing time.